Basque surnames: Conventions

 As is the legal convention in Spain, Basques in the South have double legal surnames, the first being that of the father and the second that of the mother.
 In the North, Basques legally have only one surname as is the convention in France.
 Nonetheless, most Basques can at least recite the surnames of their parents' and grandparents' generations.

 The founder of Basque nationalism, Sabino Arana, demanded a certain quantity of Basque surnames from his followers in order to reject those of mixed Basque-Spanish descent.

 In Alava and west of Navarre a distinctive formula has been followed, with the surname being composite, i.e. [a first title of Castilian origin; usually a patronymic which uses the Basque suffix -ez] + de + [a Basque place-name (usually a village)], take for instance Fernández de Larrinoa, Ruiz de Gauna or López de Luzuriaga, meaning 'Fernández from Larrinoa', etc., which does not imply a noble origin.
 Therefore, surnames can be very long if both paternal and maternal surnames are required when filling out a form for example.

 Such forms have been found from as early as 1053.

 For a while it was popular in some circles to follow a convention of stating one's name that was invented by Sabino Arana in the latter part of the 19th century.
-He decided that Basque surnames ought to be followed by the ethnonymic suffix -(t)ar.
+He decided that Basque surnames ought to be followed by the suffix -(t)ar.
 Thus he adopted the habit of giving his name, Sabino Arana Goiri, as Arana ta Goiri'taŕ Sabin.
 This style was adopted for a while by a number of his fellow Basque Nationalist Party (PNV/EAJ) supporters but has largely fallen out of fashion now.

 These descriptive surnames can become very long.

 The family will probably be known by a short form or a nickname.

 The longest Basque surname recorded is Burionagonatotorecagageazcoechea sported by an employee at the Ministry of Finances in Madrid in 1867.

 Types and composition

-The majority of modern Basque non patronymic surnames fall into two categories:
+The majority of modern Basque non-patronymic surnames fall into two categories: